-A ruling by the European Court of Justice has thrown into doubt the use of red diesel to solely power UK pleasure boats.
+A ruling by the Court of Justice of the European Union (CJEU) has thrown into doubt the use of red diesel to solely power UK pleasure boats.

 Under EU rules, fuel must be marked with a dye if it is sold at less than the full tax rate.
 In the UK, most marinas sell red diesel on a 60/40 split of full and lower tax rates for propulsion, and heating or power generation